 The code above will check if the page ID variable is specified, as this is used to determine which comments to show on which page.
 If the page ID is not specified, stop the script and output the error.

-Comments are then retrieved from the database (ordered by the submit date in descending order) and are stored in an associative array.
+After that, we grab the comments from the database and put them into an array, sorted by date.
 The total number of comments is calculated using the MySQL COUNT(*) function.

 Add after: